coffee2code/obfuscate-email/readme.txt

 **c2c_obfuscate_email_filters (filter)**

-The 'c2c_obfuscate_email_filters' filter allows you to customize what filters to hook to be filtered with email obfuscation.
+The 'c2c_obfuscate_email_filters' filter allows you to customize what filters get processed for email obfuscation.
 The following filters are all filtered by default:

 * link_description
 * link_notes